5004-SEA-Fa24-Geeng/lab-activities-derekmarion/Module06/README.md

 👉🏽  Discuss the provided code.
 Does anything stand out?
 Notice the Comparable uses a generic, what is that?
 What do you think the `compareTo()` method should look like?

+Because airline is a string, that provides something to sort on, and subsequently we can perform a comparison on the flight number if the airline is the same.

 :fire: As a team, implement the `compareTo()` method to sort by flight ID.
 You can also find the template in [Flight.java](Flight.java).

 ### Sorting Collections

 To sort a collection of objects you can use a variety of methods:

 * `Collections.sort(list)` - This is a static method in the Collections class that takes a list and sorts it in place.
 * `list.sort(null)` - This is part of every list, if null is passed in for the parameter, it will sort the list in place using the compareTo() method.
   * You can also pass in a different type of Comparable to sort by a different method.
 * `list.stream().sorted()` - This is a stream method that will sort the list and return a new list.
 It does not modify the original list!

 Looking at the options above, let's focus on `list.sort(null)`.
 In the Flight class, you can sort a list of flights by calling `flights.sort(null)`, this could make your main method look like this: